-We have incurred significant net losses and negative operating cash flows since our inception.
+\We have incurred significant net losses and negative operating cash flows since our inception.
 We expect to incur net losses for the foreseeable future and may never achieve or maintain profitability.

 We are a clinical-stage biotechnology company dedicated to enabling cures through hematopoietic stem cell therapy and have a limited operating history.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval and become commercially viable.
 We have no products approved for commercial sale and have not generated any revenue from product sales to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
 As a result, we are not profitable and have incurred losses and negative operating cash flows in each period since our inception.
 For the six months ended June 30, 2022 and 2021, we reported net losses of \$12.6 million and \$18.2 million, respectively.
-For the six months ended June 30, 2022 and 2021, we reported negative operating cash flows of \$23.6 million and \$12.0 million, respectively.
-As of June 30, 2022, we had an accumulated deficit of \$80.1 million.
-We have devoted all of our efforts to organizing and staffing our company, business and scientific planning, raising capital, acquiring and developing technology, identifying potential product candidates, undertaking research and preclinical studies of potential product candidates, developing manufacturing capabilities and evaluating a clinical path for our pipeline programs.
+For the six months ended June 30, 2022 and 2021, we reported net losses of \$12.6 million and \$18.0 million, respectively.
+For the six months ended June 30, 2022 and 2021, we reported net losses of suffing our company, business and scientific planning, raising capital, acquiring and developing technology, identifying potential product candidates, undertaking research and preclinical studies of potential product candidates, developing manufacturing capabilities and evaluating a clinical path for our pipeline programs.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals for, our product candidates.